I have roughly organized this bibliography as follows:

 - Simple Values — books that indirectly reflect the value of ‘less’

-- Business & Work — simplicity applied to work and business
+- Business & Productivity — simplicity applied to work and business

 - Nature, Countryside, Agriculture — getting back to the physical basics